LoSilopante/create-air/README.md

 [Curseforge Page.](https://www.curseforge.com/minecraft/mc-mods/create-air-forge)

-A Forge mod that allows Create diving suits to be used whit Thin Air.
+A Forge mod that allows Create diving suits to be used with Thin Air.
 When wearing a diving helmet and a tank with some air inside, that will be used instead of the player's air supply.
 Requires Create and Thin Air.

 -[Copper Lungs](https://modrinth.com/mod/copper-lungs) (the original mod by jc776)